- Manuscript Submission Site: https://mc.manuscriptcentral.com/jcb

 The Journal welcomes initial submissions as full-text PDF files.
 Prior to acceptance (if the manuscript is to be accepted), you will receive a notification to submit the manuscript formatted as per Journal requirements.
 Please submit the files within 7 days of receiving the provisional accept decision.

 Manuscripts must be prepared in either LaTex format or Microsoft Word.

 Please submit individual files for text (with embedded *.bbl file when applicable), figures, and tables; do NOT submit a single PDF file containing these elements.
 Manuscript Central creates a PDF proof when all files are uploaded.

 The entire manuscript must be double spaced, including references and tables.
-Font sizes must be no smaller than 12 points (proportional or fixed width).
+Font sizes must be no smaller than 12 points.
 Clearly identify unusual or Greek letters.

 Basic Guidelines for Uploading a LaTeX Formatted Manuscript:

 - Always upload the main LaTeX file first, selecting the file designation of Main Document.

 - Then, upload each file that is related to the main .TEX file as is needed for processing, selecting the file designation of TeX/LaTeX Suppl File.